Eucerin Daily Protection Face Lotion Broad Spectrum SPF 30 Review

 Review

-Results you may expect from using Eucerin Daily Protection Face Lotion Broad Spectrum SPF 30:
+Does Eucerin Daily Protection Face Lotion Broad Spectrum SPF 30 Work?

-Lightly moisturizing: Eucerin Daily Protection Face Lotion Broad Spectrum SPF 30 has a moisturizing rating of 3.8 out of 10.
+According to CreamScan analysis, Eucerin Daily Protection Face Lotion Broad Spectrum SPF 30 is slightly moisturizing, with a moisturizing rating of 1.4 out of 10.

 Is it more humectant or occlusive?
-Significantly more humectant.
-It has a low occlusivity of 0.6 out of 10 and a high humectancy of 6.9 out of 10, primarily due to the high content of Glycerin (est. ≈6.0%).
+This product has relatively comparable levels of Humectancy and Occlusivity: a low Humectancy of 1.9 out of 10 and a low Occlusivity of 0.9 out of 10.

 Please refer to the Ratings section below for details of the moisturizing rating calculation.